KirmesBude/bevy_jam_tree/README.md

 # Bevy Jam5 Tree
 This is my entry for bevy jam5 "cycles".
+It simulates the life cycle of trees/a forest.
+The game has some user action that certainly change the way the game plays out, but there is no real strategy with the implemented mechanics.
+Assets are not really finished, but considering I did them myself the end result would probably not be much better :D.

 ## License